Reviews (1-5 of 5)

 - The overwhelming functions thrown at you in the beginning.
 I recommend a course that steps a new user through all the functionality so it doesn't seem impossible task to implement.

-Microsoft System Center Service Manager Scorecard Summary
+System Center Service Manager Scorecard Summary

 Feature Scorecard Summary

-About Microsoft System Center Service Manager
+About System Center Service Manager

 Microsoft System Center Service Manager is an integrated platform that is designed for automating and adapting IT Service Management best practices to an organization’s requirements.
 The platform includes built-in processes for incident and problem resolution, change control and asset lifecycle management.

-Microsoft System Center Service Manager Technical Details
+System Center Service Manager Technical Details